MatheMateCS/Computational-Mathematics/README.md

 # Computational Mathematics

-This repository aimed to creating programmable implementation of various methods of Computational Mathematics
+This repository aimed to creating programming implementation of various methods of Computational Mathematics